> Academics > Course

 This course provides students with a practical experience in a kinesiology/sport related area of the student’s choosing in a school, college or university, business or industry.
 Specific assignment is based on student need and interest.
 The course requires a report with reflections, assignments, and responsibilities as well as an immediate supervisor’s evaluation.
 Fall, Spring, Summer.

 Prerequisite: Instructor's approval.

-Professional portfolios provide a visual demonstration and clear understanding of student mastery of necessary skills in the student's designated program of study.
-The portfolio is a culmination of the student's accomplishments, skills, ability, and aptitude for their field of study at the graduate level.
-Degree seeking students in the College of Education will be expected to present their professional portfolio to the Educator Preparation Board for assessment as evidence of program success during their final semester.
-Students are to follow the portfolio guidelines provided by the College of Education.
-Fall, Spring, Summer.
+Degree seeking students in the College of Education will be expected to present their Defense of Degree to the Educator Preparation Board for assessment as evidence of program success during their final semester.
+Candidates are to follow the Defense of Degree guidelines provided by the College of Education

 Prerequisite: Last semester of graduate study.